Woronoco Heights Outdoor Adventures (WHOA)

 WHOA!
 What Are the Adventures?

-This program offers a variety of seasonal activities on one Saturday each month from September to June.
-These include ice fishing, show shoeing, rifle and shotgun, cooking, ATVs, blacksmithing, ham radio and more.
+This program offers a variety of seasonal activities on one Saturday during September, October, November, January, February, March, April and May.
+These include ice fishing, show shoeing, rifle and shotgun, cooking, ATVs, blacksmithing, ham radio, and more.
 Click on any of the dates below to find out which activities are scheduled for that day.
-[Details of each month will be available that day.
+[Details of each month will be available mid-August.]

 WHOA!
 Where You Make New Friends!

 This program is open to anyone ages 5 and up, whether you are a Scout or not.
-Whether you come with your unit or with your family, plan to have some fun.
+Whether you come with your unit or with your family, plan to have some fun and invite a friend.

 WHOA!
 The Fun Starts Now!

 Each program is available from 9 am until 3 pm.
 You may arrive/leave at any time.
-Check-in will be at the Trading Post.
+Check-in will be at the Manor House.

 WHOA!
 Sign me up!